Cowleys Pest Services Before & After Photos

 Click on a photo to enlarge.

-We then fashioned a piece of sturdy, metal flashing and installed over the access point, to prevent any future wildlife intrusions.
+Before we left, we went back to our trucks, fashioned a piece of sturdy, metal flashing, and installed in over the access point to prevent reinfestation.